About Mod Mom Furniture

 In addition, we are exploring collaboration opportunities with Frank Lloyd Wright Foundation with the goal of creating a co-branded kids line of furniture that combines the best of Mod Mom and Frank Lloyd Wright.
 Look for more news about this in 2020.

-When I'm not growing Mod Mom or hanging with my family and friends, you can find me working with my agent on my first memoir called UNDERCOVER MEDIUM, keynote speaking about building a business and healing from abuse, writing about my life journey on my personal website kierstenhathcock.com, and consulting with entrepreneurs all over the country as an Entrepreneur in Residence with Moonshot at NACET in Flagstaff.
+When I'm not growing Mod Mom or hanging with my family and friends, you can find me working with my agent on my first book, a memoir called LITTLE VOICES, keynote speaking about building a business and healing from abuse, writing about my life journey on my personal website kierstenhathcock.com, and consulting with entrepreneurs all over the country as an Entrepreneur in Residence with Moonshot at NACET in Flagstaff.

 The biggest takeaway I’ve learned through it all is to always trust your own intuition, even if you are putting faith in something that seems completely illogical.
 Be smart, do your homework, and listen to others, but don’t follow the crowd if it feels like by doing so, you’re going against your own inner guidance.